 The nitrogen fertilizer business sells ammonia to agricultural and industrial customers.
-The nitrogen fertilizer business sells approximately 80% of the ammonia it produces to agricultural customers in the midcontinent area between North Texas and Canada, and approximately 20% to industrial customers.
+The nitrogen fertilizer business sells approximately 80% of the ammonia it produces to agricultural customers in the mid-continent area between North Texas and Canada, and approximately 20% to industrial customers.
 Agricultural customers include distributors such as MFA, United Suppliers, Inc., Brandt Consolidated Inc., Gavilon Fertilizers LLC, Interchem, and CHS Inc. Industrial customers include Tessenderlo Kerley, Inc., National Cooperative Refinery Association, and Dyno Nobel, Inc. The nitrogen fertilizer business sells UAN products to retailers and distributors.
 Given the nature of its business, and consistent with industry practice, the nitrogen fertilizer business does not have long-term minimum purchase contracts with any of its customers.

 For the years ended December 31, 2008, 2007 and 2006, the top five ammonia customers in the aggregate represented 54.7%, 62.1% and 51.9% of the nitrogen fertilizer business' ammonia sales, respectively, and the top five UAN customers in the aggregate represented 37.2%, 38.7% and 30.0% of the nitrogen fertilizer business' UAN sales, respectively.
-During the year ended December 31, 2008, Brandt Consolidated Inc. accounted for 26.1% of the nitrogen fertilizer business' ammonia sales, and Gavilon Fertilizers LLC accounted for 14.5% of the nitrogen fertilizer business' UAN sales.
-During the year ended December 31, 2007, Brandt Consolidated Inc., MFA and Gavilon Fertilizers LLC accounted for 17.4%, 15.0% and 14.4% of the nitrogen fertilizer business' ammonia sales, respectively, and Gavilon Fertilizers LLC accounted for 18.7% of its UAN sales.
+During the year ended December 31, 2008, Brandt Consolidated Inc. accounted for 26.1% of the nitrogen fertilizer business' ammonia sales, and Gavilon Fertilizers LLC accounted for 17.4%, 15.0% and 14.4% of the nitrogen fertilizer business' ammonia sales, respectively, and Gavilon Fertilizers LLC accounted for 18.7% of its UAN sales.
 During the year ended December 31, 2006, Brandt Consolidated Inc. and MFA accounted for 22.2% and 13.1% of its ammonia sales, respectively, and Gavilon Fertilizers LLC and CHS Inc. accounted for 8.4% and 6.8% of its UAN sales, respectively.